tonypilz/singleton/README.md

 ```
 The deferred operation will be called each time the instance of `global::instance<A>()` changes until `DeferredOperationState::finished` is returned by the operation.

-Also note that pending deferred operations for an instance `A` will be reexecuted if some operation was finished.
+Also note that the pending operations for an instance `A` will be reexecuted if at least one of the executed operations returned `finished` which allows them to depend on each other.

 ## How to Pass Arguments to the Constructor